Okeoma/MERN_Stack-with-Blog-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## It is ad in-depth full-stack Blog project application using Node.js, Express, React, and MongoDB along with ES6+.
+## It is an in-depth full-stack Blog project application using Node.js, Express, React, and MongoDB along with ES6+.

 Before you start running the application, navigate into the Back_end folder and run the below commands (i.e: `npm install` and `npm start`).
 Follow the same process for the Front_end folder to run the application.
 ## Available Scripts